Have questions about your Blue KC health insurance? Well, we're one step ahead of you. Here's where to find answers to things we're asked about most.

-Once you register your preferred email on the Manage Communications page, we'll send an email to validate your preferred email address.
+Once you register your preferred email in the Communication Preferences section, we'll send an email to validate your preferred email address.

-If at any time you change email addresses, be sure to update your personal information on the Manage Communications page to ensure you continue receiving information from Blue KC.
+If at any time you change email addresses, be sure to update your personal information in the Communications Preferences section to ensure you continue receiving information from Blue KC.

 Can I select communication preferences for my dependents?

-The communication preferences you select for yourself will automatically be applied to dependents on your policy that are under the age of 18.
+The communication preferences you select for yourself will automatically be applied to dependents on your policy that are under the age of 18 and have not registered on the member portal or established their own communication preferences.
 Due to HIPAA privacy rules, you can't establish communication preferences for dependents over the age of 18.
-They will need to register on the website, using the information from their member ID card, and designate their own preferences on the Manage Communications page.
+They will need to register on the website, using the information from their member ID card, and designate their own preferences in the Communication Preferences section.

 How can I update my personal information for my communication preferences?

-Blue Loop is a special member panel we've created to gather input from our customers.
-As a participant of Blue Loop, you'll be asked to complete a brief online survey to tell us what Blue KC is already doing that works for you, what doesn't work for you, and how our products, services and people can serve you better.
+Blue KC Listens is a special member panel we've created to gather input from our customers.
+As a participant of this panel, you'll be asked to complete a brief online survey to tell us what Blue KC is already doing that works for you, what doesn't work for you, and how our products, services and people can serve you better.
 Participants will be sent a new survey periodically.
-You can sign up for Blue Loop on the Manage Communications page.
+You can sign up for Blue KC Listens on the Communication Preferences section.